Second-Coming/second-coming/second.md

 (Heber C. Kimball, Journal of Discourses vol. 5, p.219, September 6, 1857 <http://journalofdiscourses.com/5/35> )

-1859 May 22, "Jesus has been upon the earth a great more times than you are aware of.
-When Jesus makes his next appearance upon the earth, but few in this church will be prepared to receive him and see him face to face and converse with him, but he will come to his temple."
-(Brigham Young, General Conference, Salt Lake City, May 22, 1859, Journal of Discourses 7:142 <http://journalofdiscourses.com/7/21>)
+1859 May 22, *"Jesus has been upon the earth a great more times than you are aware of.
+When Jesus makes his next appearance upon the earth, but few in this church will be prepared to receive him and see him face to face and converse with him, but he will come to his temple."* (Brigham Young, General Conference, Salt Lake City, May 22, 1859, Journal of Discourses 7:142 <http://journalofdiscourses.com/7/21>)

+Also see: 1893 April 8,19

 1859 Sept.
 10, “[Christ appearance in New Jerusalem his] next appearance will be among the distressed and nearly vanquished sons of Judah.
 At the